adebayoileri/universal-bottom-sheet/README.md

 ![Bottom Sheet](./github.gif)

 > **Note:** This is not a standalone package.
 It is a wrapper around Gorhom Bottom Sheet and Vaul for use across both mobile and web.
-You need to install Gorhom Bottom Sheet and Vaul separately to use this package.
+You need to install Gorhom Bottom Sheet and Vaul separately to use this component.

 ### Installation